High Sierra Trail Comments

 We decided to go over Colby Pass once we got to Junction Meadow.
 The trail offers continuing great alpine scenery.

 Once over Colby Pass, we went down to Roaring River RS, then up over Silliman Pass to Lodgepole.
 The Sequoia Park bus system took us back to Crescent Meadow and our car (4-5 miles?).
-Great loop and we avoided the Whitney mess!
+Great loop and we not only avoided the Whitney mess, we avoided the transportation issues as well!

 The alpine climbing scenery on this trip is some of the best in the whole of High Sierra.